In-App Voice Scrolling and Selection on Fire TV

 - Our primary objective is to offer a basic voice experience across the larger selection of apps with zero developer effort.
 Customers can say things like "Alexa, Scroll Right" or "Alexa, Move Down" to navigate through the content, and "Alexa, Select" or "Alexa, Select This" to select the focused element.
 Supported phrases include the following:

 - Navigation: Scroll [direction], Page [direction], Move [direction], Go [direction].
 For the "[direction]", you can say up, down, right, or left.

 - Will this capability be made available on all apps?

 - Yes, this voice capability will be available for all apps as a system feature in Fire TV Cube.
-For the rest of Fire TV devices, while Amazon will make its best effort to make this experience available on all apps, to protect the customer experience, we whitelist apps on a case-by-case basis.
+For the rest of Fire TV devices, while Amazon will make its best effort to make this experience available on all apps, to protect the customer experience, we add apps to the allow list on a case-by-case basis.
 As long as your app adheres to the criteria outlined in guidelines above, your app will be enabled for this experience automatically.

 - Will there be any impact to my app because of this capability?